 Certain services provided on the Site, such as the Codes and Standards Discussion Forum and eMail Discussion Lists, are provided by third parties for ICC and its Users.
 Use of these services is subject to the specific terms and conditions and privacy policies that are provided to a User when signing up these services.
 Users acknowledge that the collection, use and disclosure of their Information is subject to these policies when using the Codes and Standards Discussion Forum and eMail Discussion Lists.

 We may occasionally update this Policy, as noted by the “effective date” at the end of the Policy.
-If we update this Policy in a manner that is materially less restrictive in our use or disclosure of personal information that we collected prior to the update, we will provide you with prior notice of the pending update and seek your consent by posting notice on the Site or by contacting you using the email address in your ICC account.
 We encourage you to periodically review this Policy to stay informed about our collection, use, and disclosure of Information.
-Your continued use of the Site constitutes your agreement to this Policy and any updates.
+Your continued use of the Site constitutes your acknowledge of this Policy and any updates.

 Your California Privacy Rights

 California law permits customers of the ICC who are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please email us or write us:
+To make such a request, you may do so here or write us:

 International Code Council Headquarters